Japan's consumption tax rate will increase from 8% to 10% in October 2019, after a move confirmed by Prime Minister Shinzo Abe.

 Japanese Consumption Tax (JCT) explained

-From October 1, 2015, a foreign business providing B2C electronic commerce to Japanese residents will have to account for JCT.
+Since October 1, 2015, a foreign business providing B2C digital services to Japanese residents will have to account for JCT.

-Here are some of the precise details included in the new legislation:
+Here are some of the precise details included in this legislation:

-- A foreign business wishing to allow its customers to deduct their input tax for its B2C supplies of services will need to register with Japan’s National Tax Agency (here: http://www.nta.go.jp/foreign_language/).
+- A foreign business wishing to allow its customers to deduct their input tax for its B2C supplies of services will need to register with Japan’s National Tax Agency here.

 - A foreign business will be able to account for JCT without the above registration.
 However, in this case, their Japanese customers will not be able to deduct input tax for its B2C transactions.